Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 ## Trivia

-- [Vengeance Vanguard](../cards/fusion/Vengeance%20Vanguard.md) is the ultimate Monster of the archetype, but is not in the archetype itself.
+- [Vengeance Vanguard](../cards/fusion/Vengeance%20Vanguard.md) is the final boss of the archetype, but is not in the archetype itself.
 - The 0 ATK or DEF of Monsters reflects their fragility and volatility.
 - A significant chunk of the art is sourced from [*League of Legends*](https://wikipedia.org/wiki/League_of_Legends).
 - This is one of the first custom archetypes I created.